-Longevity was often attributed to work, genetics, God’s will, friends, family and exercise.
-In March 2011, George Barner received the cane from Kennebunk, Maine, at the age of 102.
+Cane holders often credited their longevity to work, genetics, God’s will, friends, family and exercise.
+In March 2011, George Barner received the cane from Kennebunk, Maine, at 102.
 He attributed his long life to playing tennis and not smoking.
 Gordon Maddix of Berwick, Maine, forced himself to walk every day.

 When Virginia Day Zimmerman of Monson, Maine, received the cane, she still swam every morning from Memorial Day to her birthday at the beginning of October.

-Florence Brayson in Exeter, Maine, said the secret to a long and happy life is to keep your mouth shut and mind your business.
+Florence Brayson in Exeter, Maine, shared the secret to a long and happy life: Keep your mouth shut and mind your business.
 Anne-Marie Veilleux, 99, of Jay, Maine, said she never let anything bother her.
-Myrtle Mileage, of Mexico, Maine, said when she was awarded the cane: “I just do as I please.
+Myrtle Mileage, of Mexico, Maine, said, “I just do as I please.
 I hear only what I want to hear.”

 In 2009, Foxborough, Mass., passed its cane to Harry Cederlund, age 100.
 He said he lived long because he ate well, didn’t smoke or drink and left the window open at night to let in fresh air.

-Doris “Granny D.” Haddock was awarded the cane by Dublin, N.H., at age 95.
+Doris “Granny D.” Haddock got the cane by Dublin, N.H., at age 95.
 She became famous when she walked across the continental United States between the ages of 88 and 90.
-She lived another five years.
+She then lived another five years after receiving the cane.

-Goffstown, N.H., gave the cane to May Gruber on her 100th birthday in 2012; she had run the Pandora knitwear company, run a 10K at age 65 and held a sign during the Occupy Wall Street protest at 99.
+Goffstown, N.H., gave the cane to May Gruber on her 100th birthday in 2012.
+She had led the Pandora knitwear company, run a 10K at age 65 and held a sign during the Occupy Wall Street protest at 99.

 Becket, Mass., gave its cane to Margaret Peg Lynch, a sitcom pioneer who created the Ethel and Albert comedy series.
 When she got the cane, she thought about doing a show on Ethel and Albert getting older.
-She couldn't think of anything funny.
+But, she said, she couldn’t think of anything funny.